 Peter Bradley Cohen

-Peter Cohen is a sculpture artist based in the Boston area.
+Peter Cohen is a sculpture artist based in Hudson NY.
 Working primarily with found and industrial materials such as structural steel.
 Peter is currently working on 3 bodies of work all predicated on 3D assemblage—Balance & Symbols, Rage and The Voice.

 Balance & Symbols